Met Police: Dame Cressida Dick says she has no intention of quitting

 On Wednesday, Mayor of London Sadiq Khan demanded she delivered her plan to win back trust in the Met Police within days or weeks having previously said he had put her "on notice".

-Responding to how she felt about Mr Khan's move, Dame Cressida said she was "highly accountable" and felt she was "doing her best" at running the Met.
+Responding to how she felt about Mr Khan's move, Dame Cressida said she was "highly accountable" and felt she was "doing her best" at running the Met, adding: "I expect to be held to account, it's a big job."

 Dame Cressida said the Met had an issue of "too much very bad behaviour" and believed she was leading a "real transformation" within the force.